Our Collection

 Late 19th century

-Antique British colonial planter’s chair in rosewood with a hand caned seat and back.
+An elegant and exclusive British colonial planter’s chairs in rosewood with a hand caned seat and back.
 The inclined back and seat are caned in one continues section in an intricate pattern, typical of the colonial period.
 Each arm is composed of a flat plank with a rounded end and joined with a round headed wooden dowel to the arm support.
 Below the arm is a nearly identical plank that rotates out into a footrest.
 When not in use these planks are stored beneath the arms.
-The four cabriole front legs with acanthus on the knees end in paw feet.
-The rear legs are slightly raked and shorter than the front legs so that the seat inclines.
-All legs are connected with a stretcher.
+The two front legs are ringed with tapered reeded legs ending in short block.
+The rear legs are slightly shorter than the front legs so that the seat inclines.

 Read more in our blog: Colonial Icon – The Planter’s Chair